superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 user_df.head()
 ```

-We have 8000 users and (as we can see from the first five rows) 4 columns of data:
+We have 8000 users, and (as we can see from the first five rows) 4 columns of data:

 ![first 5 rows of our dataset](../assets/use_cases/user_acquisition_analytics/user_id-sign_up_date-ad_creative-activity.png)